ShengmanLyu/Competition-contributes-to-range-limits/README.md

-## R scripts used for modelling and statistic analyses in the manuscript "Competition contributes to both warm and cool range edges"
+## R scripts used for modelling and statistical analyses present in the manuscript "Competition contributes to both warm and cool range edges"
 ### The data used for analyses can be found on Dryad: